pyomeca/ezc3d/README.md

 c3d = ezc3dRead('path_to_c3d.c3d');
 disp(c3d.parameters.POINT.USED.DATA); % Print the number of points used
 ```
+Additionnally, a default `ignoreBadFormatting` flag can be set to `true` so files with bad formatting are read even though they are not formatted properly.
+This must be used with caution as it can result in segmentation fault, depending on the reason the formatting is bad.

 ### Write a C3D
 To write a C3D to a file, you must call the `ezc3dWrite` function.
 This function waits for the path of the C3D to write and a valid structure.
 Please note that the header is actually ignore since it is fully constructed from required parameters.
 Hence, a valid structure may omit the header.
 Still, for simplicity, it is easier to send a structure created via the `ezc3dRead` function.